 WESSEL: Well, mainly the Federal Reserve.
-It has made holding interest rates so low that it makes holding money in cash or bonds very unattractive.
-That pushes people to buy stocks or real estate or other kinds of assets.
-Now, to some people that suggests that once the Fed pulls back, when they think the economy is healthy, then the stock market will turn down.
-And, indeed, these people say: Look, the Fed has been pulling back a little bit and so far this year the stock market has been going up and down, but it's not much higher than it was at the beginning of the year.
+It has been holding interest rates so low that it makes holding money in cash or bonds very unattractive.
+That pushes people to buy stocks or real estate, or other kinds of assets.
+Now, to some people, that suggests that once the Fed pulls back, when they think the economy is healthy, then the stock market will turn down.
+And indeed, these people say look, the Fed has been pulling back a little bit and so far this year, the stock market has been going up and down, but it's not much higher than it was at the beginning of the year.

-Other people say: Look, as long as the economy remains healthy and, importantly, profits of companies remain fat, there's no reason that stocks can't continue to higher from where they are now.
+Other people say look, as long as the economy remains healthy and, importantly, profits of companies remain fat, there's no reason that stocks can't continue to go higher from where they are now.

-GREENE: Well, and I guess that's going to depend on whether, you know, people on Wall Street keep buying.
-Which makes you wonder, I mean who is doing the buying?
+GREENE: Well, and I guess that's going to depend on whether, you know, people on Wall Street keep buying - which makes me wonder, I mean, who is doing the buying?

 WESSEL: Well, it's interesting.
-It really is across the board, both big investors and small investors are powering into stocks now.
-In 2009 and '10 and '11, investors took more money out of mutual funds than invest in stocks than they put in.
+It really is across the board.
+Both big investors and small investors are - they are powering into stocks now.
+In 2009 and '10 and '11, investors took more money out of mutual funds that invest in stocks than they put in.
 But last year, that trend reversed.
 Stock market funds received a record-busting $172 billion in net inflows.

-And one worrisome sign is that some of this stock-buying seems to be driven by borrowed money.
-The amount of money that's in borrowed to purchase shares is at a record.
+And one worrisome sign is, a lot of this stock-buying seems to be driven by borrowed money.
+The amount of money that's been borrowed to purchase shares is at a record.
 And that sometimes is a sign of a speculative bubble building.

-GREENE: Well, and bursts obviously are something that can be very difficult to be very damaging to an economy.
-I mean is there any way to tell whether there is a dangerous bubble building?
+GREENE: Well, and bursts obviously are something that can be very difficult, and be very damaging to an economy.
+I mean, is there any way to tell whether there is a dangerous bubble building?